 The two lower doses of LL-37 demonstrated high tolerability and were associated with a pronounced healing; the healing rate being almost six-fold higher than for the placebo group.
 Treatment for one month with the most efficacious dose resulted in a relative wound area reduction of 75 percent.
 In contrast, the highest dose was associated with local reactions (redness, pain and effusion).
 The highest dose did not produce a wound healing effect as compared with the placebo group, but was not worse than placebo.
 These findings are important, since it indicates that the Company has succeeded in identifying the efficacious dose interval.

-The Company is currently preparing a Phase IIb trial of LL-37 in Europe.
-The study is aimed at including approximately 120 patients with venous leg ulcers that will be randomized into three groups (two doses of LL-37 and placebo) and have a treatment time of 12 weeks.
-The primary endpoint shall be the fraction of patients that reach complete wound closure, which is considered to be the pivotal endpoint for market authorization (later to be tested in a Phase III program).
+The Company has initiated a Phase IIb trial (HEAL) of LL-37 in Sweden and Poland.
+The study is aimed at including approximately 120 patients with venous leg ulcers that will be randomized into three groups (two doses of LL-37 and placebo) and have a treatment time of 13 weeks.
+The primary endpoint is the proportion of patients that reach complete wound closure, which is considered to be the pivotal endpoint for market authorization (later to be tested in a Phase III program).

 Other Potential Indications